julian-dqtr/deep-symbolic-regression/README.md

 ### Original Contributions

 - **Curriculum learning:** Maximum expression length is linearly ramped from 5 to 30 over the first 50% of training episodes, preventing early exploration of overly complex expressions.
-- **DiverseTopKMemory:** Extends Top-K memory with a token-level Levenshtein edit-distance filter — a new expression is rejected if it is structurally too similar to an already stored one (threshold: 3 edits), preventing memory collapse onto near-identical expressions.
+- **DiverseTopKMemory:** Extends Top-K memory with a token-level Levenshtein edit-distance filter, a new expression is rejected if it is structurally too similar to an already stored one (threshold: 3 edits), preventing memory collapse onto near-identical expressions.
-- **PrioritizedTopKMemory:** Expressions are replayed in order of "surprise" — `|reward − baseline|^α` — focusing gradient updates on the most informative past experience (inspired by Schaul et al., 2016).
+- **PrioritizedTopKMemory:** Expressions are replayed in order of "surprise", `|reward − baseline|^α`, focusing gradient updates on the most informative past experience (inspired by Schaul et al., 2016).
 - **MDL reward:** A theoretically grounded Minimum Description Length alternative to the hand-tuned linear complexity penalty.

 ---